Inspect items

 • Press Alt+P (macOS: Option+Shift+P).

-• In the Inspector window, select More items () > Properties.
+• In the Inspector window, click the More items () menu and select Properties.

-A focused Inspector window is helpful for frequently edited properties.
-For example, if you often move a GameObject but really change its other properties, you can open its Transform component in a focused Inspector window.
+A focused Inspector window is helpful for properties or references you edit frequently, especially if the GameObject has a lot of components.
+For example, if you often move a GameObject but rarely change its other properties, you can open its Transform component in a focused Inspector window.

-To open a focused Inspector for a component attached to a GameObject:
+To open a focused Inspector for a component or reference attached to a GameObject:

-1. Inspect the GameObject and locate the component you want to open a focused Inspector for.
+1. Inspect the GameObject and locate the component.

 2. From the component’s More items () menu, select Properties.